mspnp/performance-optimization/TooManyInstances/docs/TooManyInstances.md

 You can perform the following steps to help identify this problem:

-1. Identify points at which response times slow down by performing process monitoring of the production system.
+1. Identify points at which response times slow down or the system fails due to lack of resources by performing process monitoring of the production system.

 2. Examine the telemetry data captured at these points to determine which operations might be creating and destroying large resource-consuming objects at the point of slow-down.